olinjs/olinjs/lessons/11-build-process/README.md

 ##### Webpack
 ![Webpack](https://camo.githubusercontent.com/f1d103872f836f33dbff7a74ed819004f792a4ad/687474703a2f2f7765627061636b2e6769746875622e696f2f6173736574732f6c6f676f2e706e67)

 Webpack is the current darling of the frontend programming world.
-It is an incredibly powerful bundling tool, but initially grokking (understanding) it can be difficult.
+It is an incredibly powerful bundling tool, but initially grokking (understanding) it can be stupidly difficult.
 Webpack can be configured to deal with any file type using a variety of ```loaders```.
 These loaders can be very powerful -- for example, the Babel loader compiles/transpiles your javascript files before bundling them.
 You can use any module system with webpack, including the node-like ```require``` system and the new ES6 module syntax.
 Webpack is an incredibly versatile and powerful tool which can also do most of the things you would need a task runner (see below) to do.
-It if frequently used entirely on its own.
+It is frequently used entirely on its own.

 ###### Readings
 - [Docs](http://webpack.github.io/docs/)